Pirates of the Caribbean (attraction): Modifications

 In Jason Surrell's book Pirates of the Caribbean: From The Magic Kingdom to the Movies, showwriter Francis Xavier "X" Atencio referred to these "softening" touches as "Boy Scouts of the Caribbean".

 In 2006, the ride was refurbished again, in order to tie it in with the then-new Pirates of the Caribbean: Dead Man's Chest film.
 This refurbishment saw the addition of Jack Sparrow (Johnny Depp) animatronics to three individual scenes, as well as Captain Hector Barbossa (Geoffrey Rush) replacing the pirate captain in the battle room and an added waterfall projection of Davy Jones' (Bill Nighy) face in the cave.
 The "Pooped/Gluttonous Pirate" now held a treasure map in his lap and a magnifying glass in one hand, and other modifications were made to the ride's lighting, audio, dialogue and effects.

-Blackbeard projection at the Magic Kingdom ride, which is no longer present.
+The former Blackbeard projection at the Magic Kingdom ride.

 To coincide with the release of the 2011 film Pirates of the Caribbean: On Stranger Tides, a projection of Captain Blackbeard from the film (portrayed by original actor Ian McShane) temporarily replaced the 2006 waterfall mist projection of Davy Jones in both the Disneyland and Magic Kingdom versions of the ride, beginning on May 20, 2011.

 In late 2012, Disney World added projections of mermaids swimming alongside the boats and a mermaid skeleton while the song "My Jolly Sailor Bold" was played.
-The mermaid projection effect was removed during a refurb in 2015, as it reportedly didn't live up to the designer's expectations.
+The mermaid projection effect was removed during a refurb in 2015, as it reportedly did not live up to the designer's expectations.
 Following the 2018 refurbishment, the mermaid enhancement was removed.

 For the 2013 season, new ride vehicles were added to the Magic Kingdom location.

 On April 26, 2017, as a promotional event for Pirates of the Caribbean: Dead Men Tell No Tales, one of the Jack Sparrow animatronics were temporarily replaced by a live-action Jack Sparrow portrayed by his film actor Johnny Depp, who surprised and interacted with guests as they passed by.
 That evening, he also greeted a crowd of guests from the balcony at the ride's entrance.